 - The first question to ask yourself - "How many finished beats do I have in my catalog/portfolio" - If you only have 10 or 20 beats in your portfolio, it's probably a good idea to get your portfolio up to about 50 finished beats before thinking about promoting them on youtube and start selling.
 You want to be able to schedule beat releases and get a head start so that you can stay consistent and drop new material on your youtube channel.

 - The next thing to think about is to create yourself a best-selling website so that the traffic you receive on your videos on youtube can be funneled back to your website where artists can either lease or buy exclusive rights beats.
 There are many platforms out there that can allow you to sell instrumentals with a fancy HTML5 player.
 This allows artists to browse through your catalog/portfolio and purchase beats from you.
-The top two platforms I can recommend to sell beats with are BeatStars.com and Airbit.com.
-It's recommended that you get a pro account which will allow you to upload a slew of beats right off the bat rather than a free account where your total beat uploads will be limited.
-Both beatstars and airbit's unlimited monthly plans are $20/month (Every business model requires you to put money into a business in order to see a return, so if you sell one beat lease in a month for $20, you've already made your money back.
+The top three platforms I can recommend to sell beats with are BeatStars.com, Airbit.com, and Traktrain.com.
+It's recommended that you get a pro account which will allow you to upload a slew of beats right off the bat rather than a free account where your total beat uploads will be limited. beatstars, airbit, and traktrain all have unlimited monthly plans that are around $20/month.
+(Every business model requires you to put money into a business in order to see a return, so if you sell one beat lease in a month for $20, you've already made your money back.
 Anything after this is all profit)

 - Both of these platforms have pro-page applications where you can easily design your own website to drive the traffic to.
 Check out one of the examples of what a pro page looks like under the beat stars platform.
 This is a great tool to use if you don't have website designing skills (let's be honest, most of us don't).
 Having added graphics to your beat selling website will make artists be more likely to stay on your page and keep browsing).